-I’m old, wrinkled, and my hair has turned distressingly gray.
+I’m old and wrinkled, and my hair has turned distressingly gray.
 Because of this, I seldom take selfies.
-I do, however, snap plenty of photographs intended to highlight the items reviewed within my articles.
+I do, however, snap plenty of photographs intended to highlight the items reviewed in my articles.

-While modern smartphones are equipped with remarkably good cameras, the resulting photographs will not meet the professional standards demanded by my publisher unless the objects being photographed are correctly lit.
+While modern smartphones are equipped with remarkably good cameras, the resulting photographs often do not meet the professional standards demanded by my publishers unless the objects being photographed are correctly lit.
 A quality lighting system is a must-have for anyone who photographs products.

 I decided to invest in a simpler and less expensive ring light that could be used in situations where the dual light system was unnecessary.
 After checking out the offerings on Amazon.com, I ordered BlitzWolf’s BW-SL3.

-The BlitzWolf BW-SL3 consists of a 10.2-inch ring light, low profile tripod, swivel adaptor, flexible phone holder, and a remote control designed to operate the shutter of a smartphone’s camera.
+The BlitzWolf BW-SL3 consists of a 10.2-inch ring light, a low profile tripod, a swivel adaptor, a flexible phone holder, and a remote control designed to operate the shutter of the attached smartphone’s camera.

 120 LEDs are crammed into this 10.2-inch ring light.
 It is controlled by a switch incorporated into a 78-inch lead, which runs from the light and terminates with a standard USB connector.
-To power this device, most people will insert the USB connector into a power plug adaptor and plug it into an AC outlet.
+To power this device, most people insert the USB connector into a power plug adaptor (commonly called a "block") and plug it into an AC outlet.
 This light can also be powered by the USB output of a power bank or a computer.

-The control switch turns on the unit, adjusts the light output to one of eleven different levels, and allows a choice between three color temperatures.
+A control switch turns on the unit, adjusts the light output to one of eleven different levels, and allows for a choice between three color temperatures.

 - Brand: BlitzWolf